1995parham-learning/cloud-roadmap/README.md

 ### Automation

 - concepts:
-  - reusable modules (roles, scripts, ...)
+  - Reusable modules (roles, scripts, ...)
   - Idempotency (know the concept in rest but not in ansible)
-  - remote parallel execution
+  - Remote parallel execution
-  - inventory and discovery
+  - Inventory and discovery
   - DSL
 - Tools:
   - Ansible